 Ahobilam - The Adventurous Pilgrimage in Kurnool, Andhra Pradesh

 After a long span in the office, I was so exhausted that I wanted a much-needed break.
 So, I packed my bags and left on a wild road trip.
 I wanted to explore Rayalaseema, the southern part of Andhra Pradesh while enjoying the historical places of Anantapur and Kurnool.
 But then I came to know about another place.
-It’s a combination of two of my favorite things – one is spirituality and the other is adventure!
+It’s a combination of two of my favorite things – one is spirituality and the other is an adventure!

 The place is prominent among Hindus as well as travel enthusiasts.
 It’s Ahobilam, located in the Kurnool district of Andhra Pradesh!
 Ahobilam is well connected by roads from Vijayawada, Hyderabad, Bangalore, and Chennai.
 From Bangalore, it is 336Km by road.
 I started off from Proddatur, Kadapa and reached Ahobilam via Allagadda.